kehanguo/VQA_diagnosis/sprint2./README.md

 volutions interspersed with 5 layers of 2 × 2 max pooling.
 In this model, the final pooling layer is replaced by a fully convolutional cocalization Layer.

 - localization layer: The localization layer accepts a tensor of activations, then internally selects B regions of interests.
 In this process, three outputs will be generated: Region Coordinates, Region Scores, Region Features.
 For each region, the size of feature vector is varying, so the output would go through a bilinear interpolation to sample those features to the same size.
-So far, the processing of image is completed in this system.

 <img width="1008" alt="Screen Shot 2020-10-21 at 10 14 37" src="https://user-images.githubusercontent.com/52185318/96732428-4fc83b80-1386-11eb-9584-91a870f7e3d5.png">